 Stage 1.
 Online application

-To start the application process, you'll need to fill in an online form, upload your CV and complete a series of competency based questions.
+To start the application process, you'll need to fill in an online form, upload your CV and complete three competency based questions.
 In your CV please include examples of paid work experience, voluntary positions or university held positions.

 We’ll send you an update on your application by late December.

 These should take place in late January.

 Stage 3.
 Assessment Centre

 If you’re successful at this point, you’ll be invited to come to our London offices for an assessment day.
-This will be a full day which will consist of a series of exercises that reflect the types of activities you would experience in the role, as well as an interview with talent sponsors from the relevant area of the business.
+This will be a full day which will consist of a series of exercises that reflect the types of activities you would experience in the role, as well as an interview with talent sponsors.
 It’s also a great opportunity to see where we work and meet some of our current graduates to talk about their experience.

 These will take place mid-February.

 Stage 4.
 Offer stage

 Following the final stage we will be in a position to make offers to our new Graduates and provide feedback to all candidates that made it to that stage.